No, Education is Not a Social Leveler

 What needs to be changed is the way children are educated.
 We can start by ceasing the pointless traditions of force-feeding facts and having 5-year-olds memorize tables.
 The same information can be obtained from Google in a grand total of 20 seconds.

 In order to create a level playing field, we need to understand how society works.
 Children should be allowed to explore and learn through experimentation; after all, society as we know it is the result of

 Democracy can be regarded as the greatest experiment of all, first implemented by the founding fathers of America at a time when monarchs, aristocrats and religious leaders commanded tremendous power over society.
 As mentioned earlier, the rich and powerful will assert their will on society if left to their own devices; democracy was simply an experiment to fix that issue.

 Democracy advocates for equal opportunities and rights as a solution to this problem, and despite attempts by some to seek loopholes, it has generally found widespread success.
 An experiment with favorable results, awaiting future iterations to improve upon the current model.

 Science as a Social Critic

 Similar success is required if we want to see widespread changes in opportunity and equality.
 We need to instil the understanding that we have the power to alter the societal views that have been imposed on us.
 Education should provide the skills and knowledge we need to understand and challenge the processes and rules.

 A radical change on the desired outcomes of education is essential; we need to better equip our children with the tools necessary for free speech and rational, evidence-based thinking.
-If we can’t think for ourselves and speak up against those in authority, we will always be at the mercy of the ‘zeitgeist of societal weakness’ – we are putty in the hands of the powerful.
-In short, if education is to be a social leveler, it must first teach us to be social critics, unafraid to ask the difficult questions.
+If we can’t think for ourselves and speak up against those in authority, we will always be at the mercy of the ‘zeitgeist of societal weakness’, putty in the hands of the powerful.
+In short, if education is to be a social leveler, it must first teach us to be social critics, unafraid to put forth the difficult questions.